ibexa/documentation-developer/docs/cookbook/displaying_children_of_a_content_item.md

 ## Using a Custom Controller

-There are three different ways of using a Custom Controller that you can learn about in the [Custom Controller section](../guide/controllers.md#custom-rendering-logic).
-In this case we will be applying the first of these, that is using the Custom Controller alongside the built-in ViewController.
+There are three different ways of using a Custom Controller that you can learn about in the [Custom Controller](../guide/controllers.md#custom-rendering-logic) section.
+In this case we will apply the first of these, that is using the Custom Controller alongside the built-in ViewController.

 Configuring for the use of a Custom Controller starts with pointing to it in your standard view configuration (which you can keep in `ezplatform.yaml` or a separate file, for example `views.yaml`):